In this house we obey the laws of thermodynamics!

 Research in the mulksgrp

-We are a young independent research group at the Institute for Organic Chemistry (iOC) of the RWTH Aachen University in Germany.
-We embarked on our exciting journey in March 2022.
-Aachen is an atmospheric old German city in immediate vicinity of the borders to the Netherlands and to Belgium.
-The RWTH Aachen University is Germany's largest university of technology and ranks 108 worldwide across all subjects in the 2021 QS ranking.
-It scored place 54 worldwide and 3 in Germany for Chemistry.
-We are always open for discussion, students, and collaborations.
-Get in touch!
+We are a young independent research group founded at the Institute for Organic Chemistry (iOC) of the RWTH Aachen University in Germany in March 2022.
+Aachen is an atmospheric old German city in immediate vicinity of the Netherlands and to Belgium.
+The RWTH Aachen University is Germany’s largest university of technology and ranks 99 worldwide across all subjects and 66 in chemistry in the 2024 QS ranking.

 Funding